Diet culture has made food cravings into this enemy, but when we step back they’re actually a good thing!

 Willpower is another huge one I hear people say they just need more of to stay consistent with their eating habits and stay strong when temptation and cravings strike.
 That if they had more willpower they’d be able to behave how they wished they would instead of cave and eat – oftentimes overeating – their cravings.

-If we were entirely logical, we’d be able to easily stop unwanted habits, but our logic is paired with emotion.
-And sometimes our emotions motivate us to make poor decisions.
-Willpower isn’t a trustworthy, sustainable approach to use against cravings because studies have shown it’s a finite resource.
+If we were entirely logical beings, we’d be able to easily stop unwanted habits, but our logic is paired with emotion.
+And sometimes our emotions drive us to make decisions our logical side isn’t pumped about.

 A big thing that depletes our willpower is every time we tap into our self-control.
 I like to think of willpower as more that logical piece and self control more that emotional piece.